 Autism Bridges provides services in the child's natural environment.
 We work in schools, in homes, and in our office locations.
 Whenever possible, we try to work with the client in his or her normal daily locations.
 As new skills are mastered by the child, we usually attempt to generalize those skills by moving the therapy sessions to different locations and ensuring that the skills remain intact across a variety of locations.

 If you are ready to begin ABA therapy services, fill out the intake request form below and we will begin the process of evaluating your needs with our services and availability.
 Before services can begin, you will need to secure a source of funding for the services.
 Depending on your child's age and insurance, there are a variety of steps that need to be taken to secure funding.
 We encourage you to review these steps and begin the process as soon as possible.

 If you are interested in obtaining services from Autism Bridges, please click the REQUEST SERVICES button below, which will take you to our intake form.
 Once we receive your form, we can begin the process of reviewing your needs and trying to match them with our availability.
-We are currently accepting clients in the southern New Hampshire, the Seacoast region, northern Massachusetts, and the Burlington, VT region.
+We are currently accepting clients in southern New Hampshire, the Seacoast region, northern Massachusetts, and the Burlington, VT region.